ARRK Software Engineer Salary in Munich Metro Region | €58.2K-€79.1K+ | Levels.fyi

 The median Software Engineer compensation in Munich Metro Region package at ARRK totals €79.1K per year.
-View the base salary, stock, and bonus breakdowns for ARRK's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ARRK's total compensation packages.
 Last updated: 9/30/2025

 Company